kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 = 1.3.12 = Released on 25 October, 2019

-* New: Support to WooCommerce 3.8
+* New: Support for WooCommerce 3.8
-* New: Support to WordPress 5.3
+* New: Support for WordPress 5.3
 * Update: Plugin framework

 = 1.3.11 = Released on Aug 08, 2019

-* New: Support to WooCommerce 3.7.0
+* New: Support for WooCommerce 3.7.0
 * Update: Plugin Core

 = 1.3.10 = Released on Jun 12, 2019